- Form a Company Now! +

 A corporation with less than 5,000 authorized shares will owe $175 in Franchise Tax.
 However, with potential investors, you company now needs 1,000,000 authorized shares at a $5.00 par value per share.

 Since there are two methods to calculate the Delaware Franchise Fee due, you will need to provide some additional information to determine the correct amount due.
 If there are 500,000 issued shares and $50,000 gross assets, the Franchise Tax Calculator will indicate that the estimated amounts due are $1,750 or $7,675, depending on which method used on the annual report filing.

 Quite the difference in the amounts due, but don’t stress.
-The state of Delaware will allow you to file the annual report using the lesser of the two methods.
+The state of Delaware will allow you to file the annual report using the lesser of the two calculations.